axelitus/fuel-pkg-history/README.md

 The first version has the basic functionality one would expect.
 New features will be evaluated and added as soon as possible.

-### Features for next Release 1.1
+### Features for next Release 1.0.3

 The features for the next version are the ones listed above.
 (If you have any suggestions feel free to send them using [GitHub](https://github.com/axelitus) or send an email to dev [at] axelitus [dot] mx)

 Features:

-* Register the User Agent used for the request
-* Register the HTTP Referer for the request
+* Allow compression using different libraries.

 ## Special Thanks